Start9Labs/documentation/site/source/user-manual/service-guides/lightning/zeus-lnd-direct.rst

 Zeus
 ----

 Zeus is a powerful mobile wallet that can be connected directly to both LND and Core Lightning.
-If you'd like to connect via LNbits which allows allocation of funds, please see :ref:`this guide<lnbits>`.
+If you'd like to connect via LNbits which allows allocation of funds, please see :ref:`this guide<connecting-lnbits>`.

 Available For: